 Because several Gulf states had adopted or suggested they might have fishing seasons for red snapper in state waters that would be incompatible with the federal season, separate out-of-season catch rates were computed for each state and mode using the most recent available data.
 For Alabama, Florida, and Mississippi, catch rates during Waves 2 and 4-5 in 2014 were used as proxies for catch rates in those waves in 2015.
 For Wave 3, catch rates from June 10-30, 2014, were used as proxies for out-of-season catch rates in Wave 3 of 2015.
 None of these states are anticipated to have openings in Waves 1 or 6 of 2015.
 For Louisiana, LDWF weekly catch rates from 2014 were used as proxies for out-of-season catch rates in 2015.
-For Texas, TPWD catch rates reported for Waves 1-2 2014 and Waves 4-6 of 2013 were used as proxies for out-of-season landings that might take place outside the federal season during Wave 3 2015.
+For Texas, TPWD catch rates reported for Waves 1-2 2014 and Waves 4-6 of 2013 were used as proxies for those Waves in 2015, and state waters catch rates from Wave 3 2013 were used as a proxy for out-of-season landings that might take place outside the federal season during Wave 3 2015.